AdobeDocs/experience-manager-screens.en/help/user-guide/adding-components-to-a-channel.md

 ### Application {#application}

-The **Application** component allows you to add an application to your channel.
+The **Application** component lets you add an application to your channel.

 Application component has the following properties: